how-many-types-of-translation.jpg

 Why is it needed?

-Translation services have quite a handful of uses at the business, government, and individual levels.
+Translation services have several business, government, and individual uses.
 People hire translation companies for the English translation of their official and legal documents from their native language.
-Individuals who immigrate to countries such as the United States, order translation services to gain the citizenship of that country.
+Individuals who immigrate to countries such as the United States order translation services to gain citizenship in that country.
 Courtrooms require translation of documents such as police records or other legal documents for hearing.
-Businesses and companies who expand to foreign territories, often ask for translation services.
+Businesses and companies that expand to foreign territories often ask for translation services.

 How many Types of Translation are there?

-The World of Translations is very varied and vast, expanding over to different techniques followed by different theories.
-There are many types of translations, among which there are eight most common and significant.
+The World of Translations is very varied and vast, expanding to different techniques followed by different theories.
+There are many types of translations, among which are the eight most common and significant.
 When referring to the types of translation, people usually mention these eight types.

 What Types Of Translation are there?

 There is a total of eight types of translations, each of which is drastically different from the other.
-Here are the kinds of translation explained:
+Here are the kinds of translations explained:

-• Technical Translation: Technical Translation refers to the translation of manuals, instruction leaflets.
+• Technical Translation: Technical Translation refers to translating manuals and instruction leaflets.

 which types translation